web-deps/odom/docs/api/component/transform.md

 __Properties__:

-- `components`: contains components with property names corresponding to values specified via "acom-src" attributes.
+- `markups`: contains markup with property names corresponding to values specified via "acom-markup" attributes.
 - `data`: the data that can be accessed via [data selectors](../create-component/utils.md#data-selectors)
 - `methods`: the methods that can be accessed via data selectors
 - `props`: the props of the component that can be accessed via data selectors